nteshxx/data_scraper/README.md

-Python script for data scraping using Selenium from a dynamic web page and storing it in excel file.
+Python script for data scraping from a dynamic web page and storing it in excel file using Selenium.
 ### Libraries used
 * Selenium — Selenium is a suite of tools for automating web browsers.